How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 In this article:

-Still feeling stuck on your mother of the bride speech?
-Stick to this simple, six-step template, courtesy of Hester Parks, an award-winning event planner and founder of Park Avenue Events based in Atlanta, Georgia.
-Fill in the blanks by adding your own personal details and you'll be good to go.
+Still feeling stuck on your mother-of-the-bride wedding speech?
+Stick to this simple, six-step speech outline courtesy of Hester Parks, an award-winning event planner and founder of Park Avenue Events based in Atlanta, Georgia.
+Fill in the blanks by adding your own personal details and you'll have one of the best mother-of-the-bride speeches before you know it.

 1. Introduce yourself.